 Growth is hard.

-It takes more than an idea.
-It takes pivoting when things don’t work.
-It takes hiring the very best and sometimes it means outgrowing people and suppliers.
+It takes more than an idea, but also pivoting when things don’t work.
+It takes hiring the very best and sometimes that means outgrowing people and suppliers.
 But it also takes money.

 Women are short changed at the banks, too.